 Students take roles as both actors and crew (lighting, sound, camera, director) to shoot a short film.

-Students produce their own backing tracks on our computers, then record live vocals to create their own pop song.
+Students write lyrics, then record live vocals to create their own pop songs.

 Interviewing (Vox Pops):

 Students choose a topic they would like to find out about and interview the British public to find out the answers.

 Students write their own words and do voice-overs for scenes from cartoons or dramas.

 Students research, write and present their own news stories.